http://www.cse.ohio-state.edu/~chandra/Chandra.JPGB. Chandrasekaran

 Click here for a selected list of past publications by me and co-authors, organized by subject.

 The following recent papers/drafts can be downloaded.
 Comments are solicited.
-They are either in Acrobat or Postscript form as indicated.

 B. Chandrasekaran, Unmesh Kurup, Bonny Banerjee, John R. Josephson and Robert Winkler, “An Architecture for